Teradata/developer-resources/docs/install-ai-unlimited/production/Azure/install-ai-unlimited/index.md

 id: prod-azure-install-manager
 title: Teradata - AI Unlimited - Full - Azure - Install the manager
 description: Learn how to deploy the ARM template for the AI Unlimited manager.
-sidebar_label: Install the manager
+sidebar_label: Install the AI Unlimited manager
 sidebar_position: 7
 ---

-# Install the manager
+# Install the AI Unlimited manager

 Choose how to deploy the Azure Resource Manager (ARM) template for the AI Unlimited manager: